iulianpro/my-city/README.md

 9. I initiated the ```git remote add origin https://github.com/iulianpro/my-city.git``` command
 10. I initiated the ```git push -u origin master``` command

 In this way, the first index.html document was uploaded to Github.
+In order to upload the updated versions, I initiated in the VSC editor commands 7, 8 and 10.
 To implement the website on Github pages:

 * I selected Repository from the Github Dashboard.
 * I navigated to *Settings* and to the *Github Pages* section.